lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

 If you want to see how the full code looks like you can check out the ["official" repository for this project](https://github.com/lmammino/cdk-ubuntu-ec2).

-If you want to clean up your account and destroy the stack created by this project, you can simply run:
+If you want to clean up your account and destroy the stack created by this project, you can run:

 ```bash
 cdk destroy